V0lk3n/V0lk3n.github.io/writeup/HackTheBox/Box/Analysis/HTB-Analysis_WriteUp.md

 -a----       08/03/2024     23:03          51712 runas.exe
 ```

-And then i used it to get a reverse shell as `webservice`.
+And then I used it to get a reverse shell as `webservice`.

 ```bash
 PS C:\inetpub\internal\dashboard\uploads> .\runas.exe webservice 'N1G6G46G@G!j' "cmd /c whoami"